vrikodar/P4ck3t/P4ck3t.md

  - CDP can give out a wealth of juicy information to a attacker and it should be disabled, specially on internet facing interfaces
  - This can help us reduce attack surface

-*we can actually see what ports are listening locally on our router with*
+*we can actually see what ports are listening locally on our router and also what connections are established*
  - en
  - show control-plane host open-ports